aws-matthew-purcell/amazon-lex-mlu-workshop-2022/README.md

 22. Click the **Build** button.
 23. Once the build has completed, click the **Test** button.
 24. Type `I would like a small watermelon energy drink`.
-If successful, there should be a response of “Great! your {drink} will be available for pickup soon.
+If successful, there should be a response of “Great! your small watermelon energy drink will be available for pickup soon.
 Thanks for using CanteenBot!”.

 If successful, there should be a response of “Great! your {drink} will be available for pickup soon.
 Thanks for using CanteenBot!”.